Stuyk/streamlabs-obs-scene-switcher/README.md

 You can set the `printWindowNames` configuration option to true to see clicked windows.

+Your `targetScene` must correspond with the scene name in your streamlabs obs scenes.

 ```
 {
     "token": "slobs settings -> remote control -> click qr code -> show details -> copy api token",